AlexDyuba/spring_course/INFO.md

 @Qualifier - by using the @Qualifier annotation, we can eliminate the issue of which bean needs to be injected.

 @Value - This annotation can be used for injecting values into fields in Spring-managed beans, and it can be applied at the field or constructor/method parameter level.

+@Scope

+two main

+- Singleton - When we define a bean with the singleton scope, the container creates a single instance of that bean; all requests for that bean name will return the same object, which is cached.
+Any modifications to the object will be reflected in all references to the bean.
+This scope is the default value if no other scope is specified.

+- Prototype - A bean with the prototype scope will return a different instance every time it is requested from the container.
+It is defined by setting the value prototype to the @Scope annotation in the bean definition: